Source: Cuomo considers congestion pricing for NYC

 ALBANY — Gov. Andrew M. Cuomo is considering a “congestion pricing” plan for his 2018-19 state budget that would impose an added cost for cars including “for-hire vehicles” in New York City to improve air quality and to reduce traffic, an administration official said Tuesday.

 The Assembly, then led by Speaker Sheldon Silver (D-Manhattan), never brought the issue to the floor for a vote.
-Silver was often at odds with Bloomberg, an independent.
+Silver was often at odds with Bloomberg, an independent, but in 2015 he lost his powerful post in a corruption conviction, which he is appealing.

 Comments